 - Duke Energy: 1-800-777-9898

-Disclaimer: The city is not allowed to touch limbs/trees on power lines.
+Disclaimer: City staff are not allowed to touch limbs/trees on power lines.

 With dangerously cold temperatures in the forecast for the holiday weekend, the City of Greenville is asking residents to check on older or medically fragile loved ones and neighbors to make sure they are properly equipped.
 Freezing temperatures can be dangerous, especially for our most vulnerable citizens, so it is important to make sure the temperature of their homes is comfortable and that they are heating their homes safely.